lowRISC/opentitan/hw/ip/sysrst_ctrl/doc/_index.md

 Also note that the detection status is sticky.
 I.e., software needs to explicitly disable this feature by setting {{< regref ULP_CTL >}} to 0 in order to clear the FSM state.
 If software wants to re-arm the mechanism right away, it should first read back {{< regref ULP_CTL >}} to make sure it has been cleared before setting that register to 1 again.
-This is needed because this register has to be syncronized over to the AON clock domain.
+This is needed because this register has to be synchronized over to the AON clock domain.

 ## Pin input value accessibility